 - projected enrollment trends - number of faculty and support staff needed - capital outlay and supplies needed - frequency of course/section offerings - projected demand for the program in the future and labor market demand (as applicable) - potential employment placement rate of students in the job market over the next 3-5 years as estimated by market analysis for the college service area and state - c) Program Evaluation Committee Recommendation Report: The Program Evaluation Committee will issue a written report and recommendation to the faculty initiator(s), Academic Senate, Curriculum Committee, Academic Affairs Council, College Planning Council, and Vice President of Academic Affairs based upon the analysis of the Program Proposal Request and Narrative and consideration of the qualitative and quantitative factors outlined above.
-The evaluation committee's report must include the following: - a recommendation to proceed or discontinue steps to establish the new program - a summary of the reasons for the recommendation - an assessment of the recommendation's impact on the balance of the college curriculum, budget, and consideration of the impact on students, faculty and staff (if a positive recommendation results) - community and industry partnerships established as a result of program implementation - 3) Curriculum development: If the Program Evaluation Committee recommends the program be advanced for curriculum development, faculty initiator(s) complete the development of program curriculum.
+The evaluation committee's report must include the following: - •a recommendation to proceed or discontinue steps to establish the new program - •a summary of the reasons for the recommendation - an assessment of the recommendation's impact on the balance of the college curriculum, budget, and consideration of the impact on students, faculty and staff (if a positive recommendation results) - community and industry partnerships established as a result of program implementation - 3) Curriculum development: If the Program Evaluation Committee recommends the program be advanced for curriculum development, faculty initiator(s) complete the development of program curriculum.
 With guidance from the curriculum chair and dean, the faculty initiator(s) complete(s) all course outlines and catalog materials for review and approval by the curriculum committee.
 The curriculum chair also guides in the development of materials needed for submission to the Chancellor's Office and (for CTE programs) the Regional Occupational Consortium.
 A CTE Program may be submitted to the Regional Occupational Consortium prior to or at the same time as submission to the Curriculum Committee.
-Upon successful approval of all program elements by the Curriculum Committee, and recommendation by the Regional Occupational Consortium, the program and courses will be submitted by the Office of Academic Affairs to the Office of the Superintendent/President.
+Upon successful approval of all program elements by the curriculum committee, and recommendation by the Regional Occupational Consortium, the program and courses will be submitted by the Office of Academic Affairs to the Office of the Superintendent/President.
 Provided adequate resources have been identified to support the implementation of the program, the program and courses will be placed on the agenda of the Board of Trustees for approval consideration.

-4) Local, State and Accrediting Body Approval: Once governing board approval is obtained, program application materials may be forwarded to the Regional Occupational Consortium (for CTE programs) and Chancellor's Office for approval.
+4) Local, State and Accrediting Body Approval: Once governing board approval is obtained, program application materials may be forwarded to the Chancellor's Office for approval.
 Upon Chancellor's Office approval, notification of the Accrediting Commission for Community and Junior Colleges (ACCJC) may take place.

-The Evaluation Process for Existing Bachelor's Degree, Associate Degree or Certificate Programs The purpose of the program evaluation process is to perform a critical review of a program, considering all relevant data and research, and provide a summative evaluation of the program's viability.
-Based upon this comprehensive review, the program evaluation process will generate a recommendation for a further course of action: (1) Program continuance, with no significant recommendation for change, (2) steps that may be considered to revitalize the program, (3) suspension of the program or (4) discontinuation of the program.
+The Evaluation Process for Existing Associate Degree or Certificate Programs

+The purpose of the program evaluation process is to critically review a program and to either recommend possible strategies that will result in a viable program, recommend suspension of the program, or to recommend the discontinuance of the program.
+The program evaluation process provides a summative evaluation of the program's viability, possible steps that may be considered to revitalize the program and recommendations that may lead to the termination or continuation of the program.
 The procedures for modifying or discontinuing existing programs are separate from but reliant upon the annual and comprehensive program review process and college strategic planning.